talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

 ## Remove the message field from the inbox

-As our notifications are read-only, we can reflect this in the UI by removing the message field where the customer would type a response.
+As our messages are read-only, we can reflect this in the UI by removing the message field where the customer would type a response.
 We can do this by setting the [message field visibility](https://talkjs.com/docs/Features/Customizations/The_Message_Field/#message-field-visibility) to `false`:

 ```js
 inbox.messageField.setVisible(false);